pletzer/eorde/README.md

 All these dependencioes can be easily installed with conda.

 There is no graphical user interface - you interact with the mouse (zoom, rotation and translation).
-To read the next time step just type "t".
+To read the next time step just type "t" (time) or "b" to step backward.
+Type "r" to reset the view and "q" to quit.

 ## How to install eorde